 - PJM System Operator acts as coordinator and disseminator of information relating to generation and transmission availability.
-PJM System Operator keeps the Transmission Owners/Generation Owners informed of the PJM RTO's status. - PJM System Operator uses the EMS security program to identify any actual overloads on the system.
+PJM System Operator keeps the Transmission Owners/Generator Operators informed of the PJM RTO's status. - PJM System Operator uses the EMS security program to identify any actual overloads on the system.
 PJM System Operator may need to use a manual monitoring procedure to estimate distribution factors.

-- The Transmission Owner dispatchers identify restoration strategy based on system status. - The Transmission Owner dispatchers organize steps and/or sequential order of the System Restoration Plan (SRP). - The Transmission Owner dispatchers assign sections/steps of the SRP to individuals and begin implementation. - The Transmission Owner dispatcher communicates overall status to PJM and PJM coordinates the SRP for the PJM region.
+- The Transmission Owner operators identify restoration strategy based on system status. - The Transmission Owner operators organize steps and/or sequential order of the System Restoration Plan (SRP). - The Transmission Owner operators assign sections/steps of the SRP to individuals and begin implementation. - The Transmission Owner operators communicate overall status to PJM and PJM coordinates the SRP for the PJM region.